Leonard Lyons: Personal life and death

 Lyons and his wife Sylvia were married in November 1934.
 Their marriage lasted until Lyons' death, and produced four sons: George, a stock broker, Warren, a theatrical producer and singing coach, Jeffrey, a film and theatre critic, and Douglas, a criminal defense attorney.
 Leonard Lyons' grandson and Jeffrey Lyons' son is the television personality Ben Lyons.
-Both Jeffrey Lyons and Ben Lyons have continued to use the name "The Lyons Den" in their respective media outlets for their work.
+Both Jeffrey Lyons and Ben Lyons have continued to use the name "The Lyons Den" in their respective news outlets for their work.

 Leonard Lyons died age 71 on October 7, 1976, in New York City.

 Honors, awards

 New York Mayor John V. Lindsay invited him to City Hall and presented him with a medal and a proclamation honoring him.
 On the 100th anniversary of his birth, New York Mayor Michael Bloomberg issued another proclamation in his name.